DevelApp-dk/Workflow/README.md

 * Function
 * Saga

+!
+Consider HOCON instead of Json because of the added possibility for comments in the Json data

 ## Reasoning and definitions (review pending bsed on execution engine change)
 When making selfservice applications, integrations and automations there is a high need to expose program flow for business users as application of business rules requires ability to reason about program flow without need for programming abilities for the business users.